 The old reCAPTCHA system was pretty easy—just a simple “I’m not a robot” checkbox would get people through your sign-up page.
-The new version is even simpler, and it doesn’t use a challenge or checkbox.
+The new version is even more straightforward, and it doesn’t use a challenge or checkbox.
 It works invisibly in the background, somehow, to identify bots from humans.

-reCAPTCHA was bought by Google in 2009 and was used to put unsuspecting website users to work for Google.
+Google bought reCAPTCHA in 2009 and was used to put unsuspecting website users to work for Google.

 As website developers switch over to the invisible CAPTCHA system, most users won’t see CAPTCHAs at all, not even the “I’m not a robot” checkbox.
 If you are flagged as “suspicious” by the system, then it will display the usual challenges.